codedstructure/svgdx/docs/dev-notes.md

 the references depend on 'current' document state.
 (I'm keen to keep the ability to have non-static ids.)

-### Error handling

-The current error handling of svgdx isn't great; end-user experience is OK, with unresolvable elements output with line number info, but internally it's a bit of a mess.

-The current state effectively uses `Result` objects and `?` propagation to emulate exceptions, and post-hoc checks of 'did it go better this time' to determine whether progress has been made or the processing has stalled.

-`anyhow` has made this easy, but I'm not sure it's good; the code really needs to distinguish between 'retryable' errors (e.g. reference lookup to something which might be a forward reference) and unrecoverable errors.
-Other than reference errors propagated to enable forward references, many error conditions just leave attribute values (for example) unchanged; having `<circle r="thing"/>` should probably be a hard error rather than being left as-is; it's more likely there's a missing '$' in there somewhere, and reporting this as an error would be useful.

-Alternatively having warnings when e.g. `strp` fails might be helpful, though the current system only returns errors or the document.
-Perhaps metadata analogous to the `data-src-line` - e.g. `data-warning` - would allow the client program (using `config.add_metadata`) to extract the info without changing to return the document and some out-of-band data?

-Tidying up the error handling would also improve the UX; it wouldn't just list unresolvable elements, but *why* a particular element could not be resolved.

-Therefore should probably investigate `thiserror` or similar, either to augment or replace `anyhow`.

-### Regex replacement

-During earlier WASM investigations using `twiggy` showed that well over 50% of the code size was due to `regex` handling.
-Even after moving to `regex-lite` it's still a significant proportion of the code size.

-Should investigate moving to `nom` to both centralize parsing and see if it has code size / perf improvements (or maybe just hand-code something - there's nothing particularly tricky AFAICT).

 ## Open questions

 ### Round-tripping / preserving SVG document structure